cruxprotocol/js-sdk/src/application/server/crux-as-a-service/design.md

 4. Return output to caller

-API Key access should be configurable for clients and their functions.
+API Key access should be configurable for various scopes

 Some endpoints can be public and require no API key